What is damp?

 All houses, whatever their age, contain moisture.
 Moisture is present in the materials of the building itself, and the air within the building.
 In this country, moisture also totally surrounds the building - it's in the air, in the ground and regularly falls out of the sky.

-The natural tendency of moisture, is to spread out from wet to dry areas, and also to move downwards under the influence of gravity.
+The natural tendency of moisture, is to spread from wet to dry areas, and for water to move downwards under the influence of gravity.
 Moisture is not restricted to one type of material as it moves.
 It will just as happily move to and from air - the air is just another dry or wet area.
-It is this natural tendency for moisture to move from wet to dry, and its ability to pass into the air, that your house uses to prevent dampness.

 Dampness is just a localised excess of naturally occurring moisture.
 The excess is always caused by one of two things: